-Anti-Corruption, corruption prevention, and AML/CTF framework assignments carried out by Integritas360 include:
+Recent anti-corruption, corruption prevention, and AML/CTF framework assignments carried out include:

 Corruption Risk Assessment / Diagnostic

 Facilitation of the development of a high-level corruption risk assessment / diagnostic for Save The Children Australia Pacific Country Offices, focusing on Papua New Guinea, the Solomon Islands and Vanuatu

 The design and development of a Probity and Corruption Prevention Framework for the NSW Office of Environment and Heritage (OEH) to help prevent, control and address possible wrongdoing within the agency.
 The assignment included:

 - Undertaking a comparative analysis and benchmarking against other like organisations

 - Analysing of existing data to identify trends/hotspots and priorities

 - Interviewing stakeholders to identify risk areas, capability requirements, system gaps and weaknesses

 - Undertaking a probity and corruption prevention risk workshop